 If you're looking for a 27-inch gaming monitor on a budget, there are a few good options you can choose from, including the AOC Q27G3XMN.
 It's a step down from the Acer Nitro XV275K P3biipruzx because it has a lower 1440p resolution, so images aren't as detailed, and it lacks HDMI 2.1 bandwidth to take full advantage of modern graphics cards and gaming consoles.
 However, this is what you have to expect from an entry-level monitor in terms of gaming features.

 What makes it better than other budget-friendly monitors is that it features Mini LED backlighting, similar to the Acer.
 It has a good local dimming feature that helps it display deep blacks next to bright highlights, and it gets bright enough to make those highlights really pop, too.
 It even has a fast response time, but there's smearing with fast-moving objects.
-One thing to know is that it sometimes goes out of stock, so if you can't find it available, check out the Acer Nitro XV275U P3biipx.
+If you can't find it available in your region, check out the Acer Nitro XV275U P3biipx.
 It's a similar monitor that also has Mini LED backlighting, but it has worse motion handling.

-If you want a basic and cheap 27-inch gaming monitor, check out the Dell G2724D, which you can buy for a low price directly through Dell's website.
-Like the AOC Q27G3XMN, it has a 1440p resolution and a 165Hz refresh rate, but it lacks Mini LED backlighting, and its local dimming feature performs terribly.
+If you want a basic and cheap 27-inch gaming monitor, check out the LG 27GP850-B/27GP83B-B. Like the AOC Q27G3XMN, it has a 1440p resolution and a 165Hz native refresh rate, but it lacks Mini LED backlighting, and it doesn't have local dimming.
 It also has a low native contrast ratio, which means that blacks look gray, and highlights don't pop.

-The Samsung Odyssey OLED G6/G60SD S27DG60 is an alternative to the MSI MPG 271QRX QD-OLED if you want something with a matte screen coating.
+The Samsung Odyssey OLED G60SD S27DG602S is an alternative to the MSI MPG 271QRX QD-OLED if you want something with a matte screen coating.
 This is useful if you often game in a well-lit room, as it reduces glare well.
 That said, the Samsung also has worse motion handling at lower refresh rates than the MSI.

 See our reviewThe Gigabyte AORUS FO27Q3 is a 1440p, 360Hz QD-OLED that competes with the MSI MPG 271QRX QD-OLED.
 It has many of the same features and performs similarly, so it's worth getting if you can find it for less than the MSI.
 That said, it's harder to find at times.

-See our reviewThe ASUS ROG Strix XG27ACS is an entry-level 1440p gaming monitor that competes with the Dell G2724D.
-It's a slight upgrade in a few areas, as it has better motion handling.
+See our reviewThe ASUS ROG Strix XG27ACS is an entry-level 1440p gaming monitor that competes with the LG 27GP850-B/27GP83B-B. It's a slight upgrade in a few areas, as it has supports backlight strobing while VRR is on.
 However, the ASUS costs more, so it isn't worth the price increase for most gamers.

 Oct 11, 2024: We made changes for consistency with other recommendations and to better reflect the current 27-inch gaming monitor market.
 We replaced the Dell Alienware AW2725DF, LG 27GS95QE-B, and the Acer Nitro XV275U P3biipx with the Gigabyte AORUS FO27Q3, ASUS ROG Strix OLED XG27AQDMG, and the AOC Q27G3XMN.
 We also added the MSI MPG 271QRX QD-OLED, INNOCN 27M2V, and the ASUS ROG Strix XG27ACS to the Notable Mentions.